 The aim of good CVS care is to prevent the pipes clogging up (a common source of high blood pressure) or hardening, keeping the weight within normal range so the heart doesn’t have to work harder to pump blood around the body and exercising that big muscle – the heart, appropriately.
 But as almost every aspect of our health can impact on our CVS – general wellbeing including balance in our body, mind and spirit is essential.

-Key nutrients for the CVS
+Key nutrients for the cardiovascular system

 Ultimately being deficient in any essential nutrient can impact on our heart health, however the following have the most direct effect to prevent or moderate common CVS problems.